Matt Bevin: Social issues

+Marriage equality

 Bevin said he "strongly disagreed" with the Supreme Court's decision in Obergefell v.
-Hodges legalizing same-sex marriage, continuing "When the definition of marriage was put on the ballot 10 years ago, 74 percent of Kentuckians made it clear that they supported traditional marriage.
+Hodges legalizing same-sex marriage, continuing "When the definition of marriage was put on the ballot 10 years ago, 74 percent of Kentuckians made it clear that they supported only heterosexual marriage.
 Since that time, however, activist judges have chosen to ignore the will of the people, and to ignore the Constitutional principle of state's rights."
 He then attacked Conway, who refused to appeal the 2014 federal court opinion that Kentucky's defense of marriage amendment violated the federal constitution: "Jack Conway's failure to do his job and defend our laws in Kentucky disqualifies him from being elected to the office of Governor."
 Conway responded that he "used the discretion given to me by statute to inform Gov. Beshear and the citizens of the Commonwealth that I would not waste the scarce resources of this office pursuing a costly appeal that would not be successful."
 Bevin contended that Conway's decision cost Kentucky taxpayers $2.3 million, citing the cost of private attorneys that Beshear hired to defend the amendment in Conway's place.

 Three Kentucky county clerks refused to issue same-sex marriage licenses in the aftermath of Obergefell, citing religious objections.
 Bevin criticized Beshear for not calling a special legislative session to seek a means of accommodating the clerks' objections."
 He advocated replacing Kentucky marriage licenses with a "marriage contract template".
 "The form would then be presented to those with authority to approve or solemnize a marriage contract.
 That duly-executed marriage contract could then be filed and recorded at the county clerk's office just like a mortgage, a lien, a deed, etc.", Bevin's public statement said.